-Refugees are entitled to access the labour market under the same conditions as Maltese nationals.
-In order to do so, they need an employment licence issued by JobsPlus.
+Beneficiaries of international protection have access to the labour market both as employees and self-employed workers.
+They are entitled to access the labour market under the same conditions as Maltese nationals.
+To do so, they need an employment licence issued by JobsPlus.
 The maximum duration of the employment licence is 12 months and is renewable.
 In such cases, the person is granted an employment licence in their own name.
 Obstacles in this area include the application costs.
-A new application costs €58 while annual renewal costs €34.
+A new application costs €58, while annual renewal costs €34.

 European Commission, Challenges in the Labour Market Integration of Asylum Seekers and Refugees, EEPO Ad Hoc Request, May 2016.